gmorgan-ping/pingone-davinci-401/202-4/README.md

 ## Input Schema

 In this exercise:
-* We'll create an input schema
+* We'll create an input schema for the Registration flow that accepts the users' country code
-* Display the modal widget when the Register button is clicked
-* Clear the flow state when the flow is hidden
+* Update the flow to determine the legal age based on the country